fmromano/crts/README.txt

 Data files are logged in the data/ directory with the data and time appended.

 Dependencies include:
-libconfig, liquid-dsp, liquid-usrp, uhd, linux>=3.10
+libconfig, liquid-dsp, liquid-usrp, uhd

+Recommended:
+linux>=3.10